Tepe Hissar

+In recent scholarship, Greater Khorasan refers to an extensive interaction sphere in Central Asia during the Middle and Late Bronze Age.
+The emergence of complex societies during this period is observed especially in southern Central Asia.
+Thus, during 2400–1500 BCE, the rise of the Greater Khorasan Civilization (GKC) is being considered.

 Expeditions in 1931–32 by the University of Pennsylvania and 1976 by the University of Pennsylvania Museum revealed that the site was inhabited from 3900 to 1900 BC.
 Evidence was uncovered of pottery-making and metallurgy.
-A large Sasanian Empire palace was also uncovered.
+A large Sasanian era palace was also uncovered.